scvsar/respondr-lite/README.md

 The v2 suffix indicates the use of standard Azure CNI networking instead of CNI overlay to ensure compatibility with Application Gateway.

 You can customize the prefix by modifying the `resourcePrefix` parameter in the Bicep deployment.

+## Production Recommendations

+### 1. DNS Configuration
+- Use your domain provider's DNS management (NameCheap, GoDaddy, Cloudflare, etc.)
+- Configure proper A records pointing to the Application Gateway IP
+- Consider using Azure DNS for integrated management if preferred
+- Set up monitoring and health checks for domain resolution

+### 2. Backup and Disaster Recovery
+- Regular AKS cluster backups using Azure Backup for AKS
+- Azure Storage account geo-replication for persistent data
+- Document recovery procedures and test them regularly
+- Maintain infrastructure as code (Bicep templates) for full environment recreation

+### 3. Monitoring and Logging
+- Enable Azure Monitor for containers
+- Configure Application Insights for application performance monitoring
+- Set up log aggregation and alerting for critical issues
+- Monitor certificate expiration and renewal

+### 4. CI/CD Pipeline
+- Automate deployments with Azure DevOps or GitHub Actions
+- Implement proper testing and staging environments
+- Use infrastructure as code for all resources
+- Automated container image scanning for security vulnerabilities

+### 5. Cost Optimization
+- Use Azure Spot instances for non-critical workloads
+- Configure cluster autoscaling based on demand
+- Monitor and optimize resource usage regularly
+- Review and rightsize VM SKUs based on actual usage

 ## Security Considerations